tewinget/loki-network/docs/refactor_notes.md

 ## Platform Layer

-this is the top layer, it is responsibile ONLY to act as a handler of reading data from the "user" (via tun interface or whatever) to forward to the flow layer as desired, and to take data from the flow layer and send it to the "user". any kind of IP/dns mapping or traffic isolation details are done here. embedded lokinet would be implemented in this layer as well, as it is without a full tun interface.
+this is the top layer, it is responsibile ONLY to act as a handler of reading data from the "user" (via tun interface or whatever) to forward to the flow layer as desired, and to take data from the flow layer and send it to the "user". any kind of IP/dns mapping or traffic isolation details are done here. embedded Session Router would be implemented in this layer as well, as it is without a full tun interface.

 Platform layer PDU are what the OS gives us and we internally convert them into flow layer PDU and hand them off to the flow layer.